robotsorcerer/Savitzky-Golay/README.md

 ###Introduction
 This code nicely computes the Vandermonde matrix, Savitzky-Golay differentiation filters and smoothing coefficients for any noisy, and sequantial signal.
 It is a textbook implementation of the Savitzky-Golay Filter.
-It can be run offline with collected data but needs slight [tweaking](#usage) if it must be run with on-line data in real time.
-Initial testing of this code was done using a Ubuntu 14.04.02 Trusty OS running Linux 4.4 but will work on any other Linux/Windows/Mac OS machine with little effort, I presume.
+Initial testing of this code was done using a Ubuntu 14.04.02 Trusty OS running Linux 4.4 but will work on any other Linux/Windows/Mac OS machine with little effort.

 ###Dependencies